 UNOCT’s commitment to promote full respect for human rights and gender equality in the context of implementing the Global Counter-Terrorism Strategy will be in focus throughout the Conference.

 The report of the First United Nations High-Level Conference on Counter-Terrorism (2018) is available here.

-On the margins of the 2021 Counter-Terrorism Week, a total of 34 Side Events will be organized by Member States, Global CounterTerrorism Compact Entities, UN Partners, Civil Society Organizations and other stakeholders from 24 to 30 June 2021.
+During the 2021 Counter-Terrorism Week on the margins of the High-Level Conference of Heads of Counter-Terrorism Agencies of Member States, 34 Side Events will be organized by Member States, United Nations Global Counter-Terrorism Compact Entities, Civil Society Organizations, and the private sector from 24 to 30 June 2021.

 2020 Virtual Counter-Terrorism Week

 The Virtual Counter-Terrorism Week was held from 6-10 July 2020 and convened under the overarching theme of “Strategic and Practical Challenges of Countering Terrorism in a Global Pandemic Environment”.